 Players With 25 or More Home Runs In A Season & Fewer Strikeouts Than Home Runs

 Johnny Mize hit the most home runs in a season, having more homers (51) than strikeouts (42)

 As baseball commentators rave about all the power hitters with their prodigious home run numbers, few broadcasters and writers will allude to the obscene strikeout totals put up by these same power hitters.

 Not that most players are capable of hitting a lot of home runs and avoiding striking out, but the great players of the past could.

 This list from baseball-reference.com shows the top 37 players with more home runs than strikeouts in a season.
-Any number in bold means the player led the league in that category.

 Why The New York Yankees Old Timer’s Day Has Become A Joke

 1955 Old Timer’s Day (l-r) Frank Home Run Baker, Ray Schalk, Dazzy Vance, Ted Lyons, Gabby Hartnett and Joe DiMaggio (photo: Acme)